-LEAD AND COPPER: The Cornell water system was last required to sample for lead and copper in 2017.
+LEAD AND COPPER: The Cornell water system was required to sample for lead and copper in 2020.
 There were no violations of State standards.
-We will sample again during the summer of 2020.
+We will sample again during the summer of 2023.
 The State allows testing less frequently than once per year for certain contaminants such as lead and copper since the concentrations of these contaminants do not change frequently.
-Therefore some data, though representative, are more than one year old.
+We will comply with the Lead and Copper Rule Revisions (LCRR) when implemented.

 SODIUM: People who are on severely restricted sodium diets should not drink water containing more than 20 mg/l of sodium.
-Since the 2019 level of sodium in Cornell water was 33 mg/l, customers on severely restricted sodium diets might wish to consult their health care providers.
+Since the 2020 level of sodium in Cornell water was 29 mg/l, customers on severely restricted sodium diets might wish to consult their health care providers.
 People who are on moderately restricted sodium diets should not drink water containing more than 270 mg/l of sodium.
 The sodium levels of the water from all three local public water systems are well below this level.